Pneumonia

 History and Physical Exam

-A thorough history and physical can help distinguish among different pathogens, but diagnostic examination can be fast and very useful.
+A thorough history and physical can help diagnose pneumonia and also distinguish among different pathogens.

 • history